iremozturk/topdown-tank-racing/README.md

 - **Drag System**: Different drag values for air vs. ground movement
 - **Gravity**: Applied to AI cars when not grounded

-## 🐛 Known Issues & Fixes

-The following issues have been fixed in this version:
-- ✅ Fixed `CarAIScript.cs`: Variable name spacing and missing parentheses
-- ✅ Fixed `CarAIScript.cs`: Gravity calculation using `Time.deltaTime`
-- ✅ Fixed `CarTrack.cs`: `OnTriggerEnter` return type (now uses coroutine)

-## 📝 Code Quality
+##  Code Quality

 All scripts have been validated and tested:
-- ✅ No compilation errors
+-  No compilation errors
-- ✅ Proper null checks where needed
+-  Proper null checks where needed
-- ✅ Correct Unity API usage
+-  Correct Unity API usage
-- ✅ Logic simulation tests passed
+-  Logic simulation tests passed

-## 🎨 Assets
+##  Assets

 Game assets are provided by [Kenney](https://kenney.nl/):
 - Top-down tank sprites